Digital Preservation Coalition

 The DRI is a member of the Digital Preservation Coalition (DPC), a not-for-profit company established in 2002 as a collaboration between a number of agencies operating in the UK and Ireland interested in the preservation of digital information.
 Participation in the coalition is open to all sectors including commercial, cultural heritage, educational, governmental, and research bodies.
 The organisation was established to secure our digital legacy.

-DRI Director Dr Natalie Harrower has organised several training and partnership events with DPC, e.g. Trust and Digital Preservation and Getting Started in Digital Preservation, was a member of the DPC Advocacy and Communication Committee (2016-2018), and sits on the DPC’s Digital Preservation Awards expert judging panel.
-DRI Operations and Communications Manager Dr Áine Madden sits on the DPC Workplace Development Subcommittee (2021-present) and DRI Interim Director Dr Lisa Griffith joined the DPC Advocacy and Community Engagement Subcommittee in 2022.
-DRI staff are also certified on a number of DPC digital preservation skills training courses.
+DRI has organised several training and partnership events with DPC.
+Former DRI Director Natalie Harrower was a member of the DPC Advocacy and Communication Committee (2016-2018), and sat on the DPC’s Digital Preservation Awards expert judging panel.
+DRI Senior Programme and Communications Manager Dr Áine Madden sat on the DPC Workplace Development Subcommittee (2021-2024) and DRI Director Dr Lisa Griffith joined the DPC Advocacy and Community Engagement Subcommittee in 2022.
+Dr Griffith also sits on the DPC’s 2024 Digital Preservation Awards expert judging panel.
+DRI staff members are certified on a number of DPC digital preservation skills training courses.

 Digital Preservation Awards

 The Digital Preservation (DP) Awards celebrate the excellence and innovation that will help to secure our digital legacy.
-DRI Director Natalie Harrower is one of the expert judges on the international DP Awards judging panel.
+DRI staff members have contributed as expert judges on the international DP Awards judging panel.

 The DP Awards were created by DPC in 2004 to raise awareness about digital preservation, providing a rare opportunity to engage in some high-profile advocacy, articulating nuanced messages about how and why one might engage in digital preservation.
 They enable the DPC to endorse and celebrate outstanding work which may go unrecognised by other communities.